farm-ng/amiga-dev-kit/examples/README.md

 ## Hello World Auto-mode

-A simple introduction to interacting with the amiga and using auto-control mode to drive your Amiga from a computer using the [farm-ng microcontroller Kit](https://farm-ng.com/products/microcontroller-kit).
+This is example covers simple introduction to interacting with the amiga and using auto-control mode to drive your Amiga from a computer using the [farm-ng microcontroller Kit](https://farm-ng.com/products/microcontroller-kit).